MatPohj/MatPohj/README.md

 * A "Bad USB" with raspberry pi pico, which runs as a HID-device.
 With it you are able to act as a keyboard.
 Some payloads I've made:
   - A payload which sets the volume to 100% and opens up a specific video.
 [Here is the demo for it](https://www.youtube.com/watch?v=xvFZjo5PgG0)
   - A script which opens up powershell and runs a script collecting the user's wifi's and then getting the passwords for them.
 In the payload you can either choose to save them into the pico or get print them out in the CLI.
 No video demo for this one.
-* Currently working on making a Github repo, where I'll share my journey with Raspberry Pi and all the project's I've made.